custom-components/sensor.avanza_stock/README.md

 ## Changelog

+- 1.0.8  - Correct profit/loss when using conversion currency
 - 1.0.7  - Overwrite currency given by the api
 - 1.0.6  - Correct unit when using conversion currency
 - 1.0.5  - Add option to invert conversion currency